 My husband slurps his down with a couple of eggs swirled in at the very end.
 I like mine in a cup with a pinch of salt and my youngest likes his pureed with vegetables and meat.
 My oldest, now a teenager, likes his with konjacu noodles and a crushed clove of garlic.

 We use it as base for soups and stews – it works magic in broccoli-fennel soup or creamy carrot soup – to lift the boring bits and add a touch of savory and satisfaction.
 I also notice that when I cook grains in meat stock we feel fuller after eating.

 I keep quart-sized bags of stock in my freezer that way if I don’t have time to make it fresh, I have back-up.
 If one of us has a sore throat coming on or nasal congestion we drink 2-3 cups of meat stock a day.
 We keep it interesting by chopping fresh greens or chopped meat and minced ginger into the stock.

 I got into stock after reading Cure Tooth Decay by the author, Ramiel Nagel.
 I was having major teeth issues at the time and was desperate to help myself.
 The main thing this book suggested was drinking meat stock.
 So I did, plus lots of other things…like fermented cod liver oil and healthy fats.
 This author claims that stock made with carcasses, head, and organs of wild fish is the best.
 So, I make salmon head fish stock when I want to change things up.

 Blood sugar issues

-My husband has a habit of diving into projects and going hours without eating and so when he walks in the door he’s often starving with low blood sugar.
-He’ll make a quick mug of hot stock and he’s good to go while the rest of his food is cooking.
+My husband has a habit of diving into projects and going hours without eating so when he walks in the door he’s often starving with low blood sugar.
+He’ll make a quick mug of hot stock and is good to go while supper cooks.